 - Regulatory breaches

-- Breaches of Partners Group instructions or the Partners Group Charter
+- Breaches or omissions that could lead to a breach of Partners Group instructions or the Partners Group Charter

 - Sexual harassment and discrimination, coercion and bullying